bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/newProjectWizard.rst

    New Project Wizard: Second Page

 The second page is optional.
 It allows you to specify any project from the workspace as a required project.
+If there are yet no projects in the workspace, this page isn't being displayed in the wizard.

 Required Projects
    Check the projects that the new project should be depend upon.
 The